Posted on October 2, 2021

 Due Diligence In A Motion To Vacate In An Illinois Divorce

 It’s not enough to say in a motion to vacate “this was unfair.”
 You must also present facts as to why you didn’t point out why it wasn’t unfair in the original hearing.
-Doing so is called proving “due diligence.”
+Proving you tried to address this issue in a timely manner is called proving “due diligence.”

 “Due diligence requires the section 2-1401 petitioner to have a reasonable excuse for failing to act within the appropriate time.
 Since section 2-1401 does not afford a litigant a remedy whereby he may be relieved of the consequences of his own mistake or negligence a party relying on section 2-1401 is not entitled to relief unless he shows that through no fault or negligence of his own, the error of fact or the existence of a valid defense was not made to appear to the trial court.
 Specifically, the petitioner must show that his failure to defend against the lawsuit was the result of an excusable mistake and that under the circumstances he acted reasonably, and not negligently, when he failed to initially resist the judgment.
 In determining the reasonableness of the excuse offered by the petitioner, all of the circumstances attendant upon entry of the judgment must be considered, including the conduct of the litigants and their attorneys.”
 Smith v.
 Airoom, Inc., 499 NE 2d 1381 – Ill: Supreme Court 1986 (Citations Omitted)

-As you can see, due diligence in presenting the claim or defense in the original action is very much in the eye of the beholder.
+As you can see, due diligence in presenting a motion to vacate is very much in the eye of the beholder.

 Due diligence in presenting a motion to vacate is not relative at all.
 It must be done within 2 years of the original order’s entry.